1. News & Issues

 Current Situation: Regime infighting / Tensions with the West

 Further Details: Iran’s oil-dependent economy is under severe strain due to sanctions imposed by the West over the country’s nuclear program.
-Meanwhile, supporters of President Mahmoud Ahmadinejad vie for power with factions backed by Ayatollah Khomeini, ahead of presidential elections in mid-2013.
+Meanwhile, supporters of former president Mahmoud Ahmadinejad vie for power with factions backed by Ayatollah Khamenei, and reformists who are placing their hopes in President Hassan Rouhani.

 Current Leader: Prime Minister Benjamin Netanyahu